alexott/databricks-cybersecurity-playground/dlt_modern_stuff/README.md

 # dlt_modern_stuff

 This directory contains a source code that demonstrates use of latest Delta Live Tables (DLT) features for cybersecurity use cases.
-You can find more information in the blog post (WIP).
+You can find more information in the [blog post](https://alexott.blogspot.com/2025/03/effective-use-of-latest-dlt-features.html).

 In general, this project consists of three DLT pipelines that perform data ingestion, normalization to [Open Cybersecurity Schema Framework (OCSF)](https://schema.ocsf.io/), and doing a rudimentary detections against normalized data as it's shown on the image below: